 Now that we have our simple TypeScript application, we need to compile the TypeScript code to JavaScript.

 Most programs like the browser or Node.js do not “know” how to execute TypeScript.
-We need to convert it to JavaScript, for which we will use the TS compiler tsc
+We have to convert it to JavaScript, for which we will use the TS compiler tsc

 .

-To do this, if we have installed TypeScript as we saw in the entry how to install TypeScript, we execute the following,
+To do this, if we have installed TypeScript as we saw in the post how to install TypeScript, we run the following:

 tsc index.ts